RobinTail/express-zod-api/README.md

 ## Informing the frontend about the API

-You can inform your frontend about the I/O types of your endpoints by exporting them to `.d.ts` files.
+You can inform your frontend about the I/O types of your endpoints by exporting them to `.d.ts` files (they only contain types without any executable code).
 To achieve that you are going to need an additional `tsconfig.dts.json` file with the following content:

 ```json
 {